dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 Maybe TDD was working for me just because:

-* It suited the way my brain work.
-(I have a hard time doing several tasks at once)
+* It suits the way my brain work.
+I have a hard time doing several tasks at once, and the whole idea of the 'red', 'green', 'refactor' cycle helps me focusing on just the right stuff at the right time.
 * I suck at doing tests manually.
 * I used a language where tests are _required_ to find problems.
-(The type system and the linters only catch so few things when you're using a language like Python)
+(The type system and the linters can only catch so much when you're using a "dynamic" language such as Python)
-* I had a very good test framework, and writing clean test code was easy after the 3rd refactoring or so...
+* I had a very good test framework, and writing clean test code was easy after the 3rd refactoring or so :)

 ### Applying TDD for a web application

+One day, I wondered how hard it would be to implement a wiki from scratch.

+The basic stuff seemed easy enough:

+* The server known how to map the `/foo` URL and a `foo.html` file written on disk.
+* When a user visits `/foo/edit`, he gets a form where he can type some Markdown code.
+* Then, when he its the `submit` button, both `foo.md` and `foo.html` are generated.

+#### Compiling

+I decided to write the server in `Go`.

+This was new to me, because it was the first time I was working with a language with such a short compilation time.

+I found myself forgetting to type `go build` before restarting the server, so I wrote this short script:

 ```python
 #dev.py